hiveMC3310/hi-lang/README.md

 **Hi** is a minimalist, stack‑based interpreted language that blends a **BASIC‑like syntax** with **Forth‑style stack operations**.
-It supports variables, loops, conditionals, functions, interactive input, lists, and string operations, also I/O work with files — all written in
-**Rust** for speed and safety.
+It supports variables, loops, conditionals, functions, interactive input, lists, string operations, file I/O, and modular imports — all written in **Rust** for speed and safety.

 > **.hi** is the official file extension for Hi source files.